pvass24/aws-modernization-with-neon/content/3_ModuleTwo/32_OIDCSetup.md

 ## 🎯 Next Steps

-Once you have your Role ARN, proceed to the next section where we'll set up our GitHub repository.
+Once you have your Role ARN, proceed to the next section where we'll set up our GitHub Secrets.

 ## 🔧 Troubleshooting